Relevance of Speed Indoors

 Furthermore, something called "rolling resistance" can affect speed readings indoors.
 For our purposes, rolling resistance is defined as the amount of pressure placed on your rear tire by the trainer's roller.
 See the Tire Tension section of this article for more information.

-Speed readings taken from an electronic trainer set in ERG mode are arguably the least reliable.
+Speed readings taken from a smart trainer set in ERG mode are arguably the least reliable.
 Having a basic understanding of how ERG mode works will be useful before reading on.

 Speed readings are not reliable in ERG mode because the trainer will automatically adjust the resistance to ensure the rider is matching their wattage target — regardless of your gear or speed.